2026 Shortsfest

 3) I have been accepted to another festival and haven’t received a decision from ASF.
 Can I email you about this?

-Yes, you can email shortsfest@aspenfilm.org to inform us, but unfortunately, we are not able to help you make a decision about participating in other festivals and cannot consider your film early.
+Yes, you can email shortsfest@aspenfilm.org to inform us, but unfortunately, we are unable to assist you in making a decision about participating in other festivals and cannot consider your film early.
 Since premieres are not required for selection, prior festival selections will not affect decisions regarding submissions that otherwise meet the other eligibility criteria.

 4) Will I receive notes or feedback on my submission?